Find your perfect value college

 The 50 best college majors for the future we have listed here each show strong promise for years to come.
 Many of these degrees cover a broad scope of employment opportunities in many industries and are very versatile.
 The majority of the degrees we have included on this list provide skills and knowledge that can be applied to many, if not most fields of business making them stable choices for the future.
 As you would expect, STEM degrees are prominently featured on this list, but there are also a few surprises among the best college major career paths.
 So which degree is best for future job market growth?

 A computer science degree is focused on writing code in many programming languages and developing software systems, which are a big deal in the world now and for the foreseeable future.
 This degree is very versatile, as software systems are used in all manners of business and businesses of every size.

-The average salary for an employee with a Bachelor of Science in Computer Science is $85,354.
+The average salary for computer science majors with a Bachelor of Science in Computer Science is $85,354.
 The average salary for a software engineer is $83k annually, software developers earn an average of $69k per year, and senior software engineers are paid an average annual salary of $115k.
-However, a graduate of a computer science bachelor’s degree program is qualified for a wide variety of job positions with an equally wide range of average starting salaries.
+However, a graduate of a computer science bachelor’s degree program – basically any computer related college major – is qualified for a wide variety of job positions, such as computer systems analyst, with an equally wide range of average starting salaries.

 2. Internet of Things (IoT)

 Currently, the only Bachelor of Science in IoT degree offered is at FIU.
 However, as technology rapidly advances the demand for skilled IoT workers is growing.
 “Smart” gadgets are the new standard and the number of IoT devices is projected to skyrocket in the coming years.

 In the IoT field devices and networks are built, programmed, and maintained and data is transmitted using the internet.